bcgov/bcgov-data-science-cop/2019/2019-10-02_intro-ds-r/README.md

 - In-person training only
 - Lunch is _not_ included
 - Please bring a laptop (and your charge cord) with both R & RStudio installed (some helpful instructions can be found [here](https://github.com/bcgov/bcgov-data-science-resources/wiki/Installing-R-&-RStudio))
+- Please reach out to one of the instructors _in advance_ of the workshop if you have any trouble installating the required software.

 ### Instructors
 [Sam Albers](https://github.com/boshek), [Stephanie Hazlitt](https://github.com/stephhazlitt) & [Andy Teucher](https://github.com/ateucher)